-Thanksgiving is behind us, and Christmas will be here before we know it.
-I am already exhausted just thinking about it.
-Is anyone caught in that place where you are wondering – “Can we please just skip Christmas?”
+Christmas will be here before we know it.
+It is exhausting just thinking about it.
+Is anyone else caught up in that place where you are asking – “Can we please just skip Christmas?”

-I want it to be different this year.
-I don’t want to be asking, “Can we please just skip Christmas?”
+Don’t you want it to be different this year?
+We don’t want to be asking, “Can we please just skip Christmas?”

-I am embarrassed to admit in my 30+ years of being an adult, I have probably only succeeded a small number of times at making the month of December what it is meant to be.
+In my 30+ years of being an adult; I have probably only succeeded a small number of times in making the month of December what it is meant to be.
 Let me tell you about the year I discovered how the season could be.

 The Best Yes: Making Wise Decisions in the Midst of Endless Demands by Lisa Terkeurst.

-No, it is not a Christmas book but boy did it change my life that Christmas and beyond.
-It is one of those books that transformed my life not just at Christmas but also all through the year.
+No, it is not a Christmas book, but boy did it change my life that Christmas and beyond.
+It is one of those books that transformed my life not just at Christmastime but also all throughout the year.

 Say “no” more often than “yes.”

 Attempt to keep things “simple.”

 Strive to keep “Jesus” as the focus of your heart, mind, and soul.

 Maybe that sounds easy to a few, but I have a hunch some of you can relate to the internal struggle of wanting to please others and going beyond what is healthy.
 Or maybe you make unrealistic to-do lists while striving for excellence in every single item.